Hankinson Trial Information

 Who is Hankinson?

-Mark Hankinson is director of the Masters of Foxhounds Association, which is the governing body for more than 170 registered packs of fox hounds.
+At the time of the webinars, Mark Hankinson was a director of the Masters of Foxhounds Association, which is the governing body for more than 170 registered packs of fox hounds.
 Following the guilty verdict his defence counsel told the court he would be losing his job as a result.

 The Hunting Office, which is hunting’s administrative arm for those governing bodies such as the MFHA, states on its website that ‘Mark has worked for the Hunting Office since 2012, initially as Hunt Support Officer carrying out Kennel inspections and ensuring hunt compliance and high standards.’